smathot/pythontutorials/content/pages/index.md

 - [Get started](%url:get-started%)

-Once you're all set up, dive right in with one of the basic tutorials:
+Once you're all set up, dive right in with one of the __basic tutorials__:

 1. [Syntax](%url:syntax%)
 2. [Iterables: list, dict, tuple, and set](%url:iterables%)